two4suited/two4suited.github.io/_posts/platform/2025-11-11-versioning-azure-devops.md

 - ✅ Teams upgrade on their schedule, at their pace
 - ✅ Your pipelines remain stable and predictable

-## Introduction 🚀
+## How Automated Versioning Solves This ⚙️

-An **automated versioning pipeline** solves this by creating a disciplined release process for your templates:
+An **automated versioning pipeline** creates a disciplined release process for your templates:
 - ✅ Generates semantic version numbers (MAJOR.MINOR.PATCH)
 - 🏷️ Creates Git tags automatically
 - 🌿 Maintains release version branches